Tr0py/Notes/common/profile-python.md

-# Profiling a Python Program
+# Why is My Python So Slow?  --  Profiling a Python Program

 Interested in why your program took so long to run?
 See the time it spent in detail by profiling.